-The retirement of Professor Sato was a major blow to the diversity of our full-time faculty.
-Professor Sato also often served on committees like CEMC, committees that did work that does not come naturally to many English professors.
-He was also skilled at analyzing data in ways that teased out angles we would not have seen.
-This writer, the lone person of color in our department this year, will personally suffer without the diversity he brings to our department.
-His loss feels like a major backward step in the development of our English program and who is at the table to shape it for our multiethnic, polyvocal student body.
+The faculty in the LPC English department needs to diversify ethnically, culturally, generationally, and genderly.
+As one of the largest departments on campus with the opportunity to do so, we are nowhere close to representing our student body.
+While we need another full-time person to share the workload, we also need to diversify the perspective that shapes our work, shapes the curriculum, and that illustrates to students that all people are educable and worth educating.
 Furthermore, almost every student who enrolls at LPC will be an English student.
-Fulltime faculty are needed to connect these students not just to English lessons, but to the resources and community of the college.
+Full-time faculty are needed to connect these students not just to English lessons, but to the resources and community of the college.
 Part-time English faculty are most often working at multiple colleges and are not easily able to attend English Department meetings (nor Division, nor Town Hall meetings).
-It is impossible for an English Coordinator, and a small group of now only 12 full-time faculty to update 35 or more part-time English faculty about the projects and best practices gleaned from these meetings, so the lion's share of all the professional development and collaborative work of the department is should red by the full-time faculty.
+It is impossible for an English Coordinator, and a small group of now only 12 full-time faculty to update 35 or more part-time English faculty about the projects and best practices gleaned from these meetings, so the lion's share of all the professional development and collaborative work of the department is shouldered by the full-time faculty.
 This includes work with the Curriculum Committee, MLEA, SLOs, Guided Pathways, The Persistence Project, Faculty Senate, Puente, Umoja, RAW Center, Smart Shops, the Literary Arts Festival and the campus at large to discuss how each area affects and is affected by one of the largest disciplines on campus.
 This requires us to be familiar with the data that support best practices in English instruction and participation in state and national dialogues in our field; development of our own and part-time instructors' teaching through staff development; coordinating the Reading and Writing Center that serves students across the campus; as well as, work with librarians and counselors and the Tutorial Center to develop innovative ways to improve student success.
 It is also the responsibility of the full-time faculty to disseminate information about all of this work and create professional development opportunities for the 40+ part-time faculty, so that innovations created by these collaborations can be implemented in all English courses.

-Finally, we'd like to reiterate the importance of this replacement for a full-time position in the English Department's as part of a great need to diversify our faculty.
-Currently, there are only two fulltime faculty who represent students of color, and one of those faculty members is on a contract buy out.
-More racial diversity is needed in our department, which has never reflected the diversity of our students, and there are so many talented people out there who could be collaborating with us to support all our students.
+Finally, we'd like to reiterate the importance of this new position for a full-time position in the English Department as part of a great need to diversify our faculty.